AdaCore/learn/content/labs/intro-to-ada/chapters/imperative_language.rst

 .. role:: cpp(code)
    :language: c++

+For the exercises below (except for the first one), don't worry about the details of the :ada:`Main` procedure.
+You should just focus on implementing the application in the subprogram specified by the exercise.

 Hello World
 -----------

-Your goal with this exercise is to create an application that displays the message "Hello World!".
+**Goal**: create an application that displays the message "Hello World!".

+**Steps**:

+    #.
+Complete the :ada:`Main` procedure.

 .. code:: ada lab=Imperative_Language.Hello_World